JGL/CCIDiploma-AutumnWinter2020/README.md

 ### Teaching Style

 I'll be teaching with a [Flipped Classroom](https://en.wikipedia.org/wiki/Flipped_classroom) style.
 Simply put, I want to spend as much time working through problems and discussing together, rather than you listening to me lecture.
-Each Monday afternoon will be structured in the following way:
+Each teaching session will be structured in the following way:

 - Hour 1: **Explore/engage** - discuss the previous week's lecture, meditate, reflect, explain.
-- Hour 2: **Experiment/play** - work a [programming challenge](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour
+- Hour 2: **Experiment/play** - work on creative code exercises based on the previous week's lecture, our discussion in the previous hour and excerpts from the upcoming [Code as Creative Medium: An educator's handbook](https://mitpress.mit.edu/books/code-creative-medium) by [Golan Levin](http://flong.com/) and [Tega Brain](http://tegabrain.com/).
 - Hour 3: **Watch/listen** - absorb a pre-recorded lecture from me, in preparation for next weeks session.

 _**You are expected to undertake independent study of 25 hours per week over the three units that you will be taught every block.**_